alexdobin/STAR/README.md

 To compile STAR from source, you must first download the latest [release](release) and uncompress it and then build it.

-NOTE: The following instructions only work when obtaining the source using `git`.
-At least until a new version is released which incorporates the top-level `Makefile`.

 Linux
 -----